-A certain amount of structure and expertise is required to keep any Church running smoothly and St. Philip employs one full-time and five part-time people who serve in a leadership role here.
+A certain amount of structure and expertise is required to keep any Church running smoothly and St. Philip employs one full-time and six part-time people who serve in a leadership role here.

 However the Church operates primarily on the gifts of time and energy freely given by members of the parish.
 Many more than these five people are required to keep the daily life of this community operational.